TTLabs/EvaporateJS/README.md

 * **xhrWithCredentials**: default=false, set the XMLHttpRequest xhr object to use [credentials](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/withCredentials).
 * **timeUrl**: default=undefined, a url on your application server which will return a DateTime. for example '/sign_auth/time' and return a
     RF 2616 Date (http://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html) e.g. "Tue, 01 Jan 2013 04:39:43 GMT".
 See https://github.com/TTLabs/EvaporateJS/issues/74.
-* **computeContentMd5**: default=false, whether to compute and send an MD5 digest for each part for verification by AWS S3.,
 * **cryptoMd5Method**: default=undefined, a method that computes the MD5 digest according to https://www.ietf.org/rfc/rfc1864.txt.
 Only applicable when `computeContentMd5` is set.
     Method signature is `function (data) { return 'computed MD5 digest of data'; }` where `data` is a JavaScript `ArrayBuffer` representation of the part payload to encode.
 If you are using: